cidneyhamilton/Composer/README.md

 Technical discussions take place in the official [Slack channel](http://hero-u.slack.com), over email, and at weekly meetings.

+## Adding a New Game

 When adding a new game for Composer loading, please update add the new game name to:
 1. App/features/projectSelector/index.js (for default configurations / so other designres can configure it)
 2. App/shell/toolbar.js (for the build)
 3. Composer.bat (for the build)

+All games should have a Composer subdirectory.

 ## Automated Builds